Ankylosing spondylitis literally means fusing inflamed spine growing together.

 - Cardiovascular involvement <10% of patients, typically those with severe long-standing disease.

-- Amyloidosis is a very rare.
+- Amyloidosis is very rare.
 This may result in renal dysfunction with proteinuria and renal insufficiency or failure.

 - Neural complications secondary to fractures of a fused spine